iHildy/opencode-sync/README.md

 git status
 git log --oneline -5
 ```

 </details>

 ## Recovery

+If the sync repo has uncommitted changes, you can:

+1. **Auto-resolve using AI**: Run `/opencode-sync-resolve` to let AI analyze and decide whether to commit or discard the changes
-If the sync repo diverges, resolve it manually:
+2. **Manual resolution**: Navigate to the repo and resolve manually:

 ```bash
 cd ~/.local/share/opencode/opencode-sync/repo